|Nutritional Guidelines (per serving)|

 Assemble the Spring Rolls

 To make the spring rolls, lay a wrapper in front of you so that it forms a diamond shape.
-Brush the edges of the wrapper with the lightly beaten egg.
+Brush the edges of the wrapper with lightly beaten egg or water.

 Place 2 tablespoons of filling in the bottom half, spreading it out sideways to form a rectangle shape, but not touching the edges.
 Lift the bottom corner of the wrapper and tuck it in under the filling.
 Fold over the left and right sides of the spring roll wrapper.
 Continue rolling up the wrapper.
 When you are almost finished, lightly brush the edges of the top corner of the diamond with the beaten egg mixture, fold over and seal.